 If you don’t pay attention, silk worms really look like a piece of tofu.
 Especially when cooked with… tofu.
 It’s alright, Feng stopped me before I bite into it.
 Yuck.
 I really can’t eat insects.
 I know, it’s psychological.

 To visit museums and sights, you need to show a piece of ID or your passport if you are a foreigner.
-On the upside, museums are sometime free, which is pretty cool.
+On the upside, museums are sometimes free, which is pretty cool.
 But I could never remember to carry my passport with me to visit a museum!
-(Hint: a copy works fine too).
+(Hint: a copy works fine too.)

 China doesn’t feel that crowded (unless you’re stuck in the traffic or queuing for something)

-Coke, Sprite, etc. were sometime difficult to find because they were hidden behind a huge range of Chinese drinks, like ice tea or fruit-flavored soft drinks.
+Coke, Sprite, etc., were sometimes difficult to find because they were hidden behind a huge range of Chinese drinks, like ice tea or fruit-flavoured soft drinks.
 There were also many bubble tea franchises and I got addicted to it.
 “Bubble tea” is a tea base mixed with milk, and chewy tapioca balls are thrown into the cup (you can also add pudding, red beans, etc.).
-The cup is sealed with a cellophane lid, and you pierce it with an oversized straw large enough to allow the “pearls” (the tapioca balls) to pass through.
+The cup is sealed with a Cellophane lid, and you pierce it with an oversized straw large enough to allow the “pearls” (the tapioca balls) to pass through.
 The result is a sweet drink with gelatinous bits.
 It’s surprisingly addictive if you can get past the “yuck, what just went through the straw?!” factor.

 The best food is often found in simple eateries, the best snacks are often found in the street